Sacha Baumann is an art business professional living and working in Los Angeles.

 Professionally, Sacha excels in executive administration and operations management for creative industries.
 She is an expert at leveraging social and professional networking to maximize visibility and teaching others to do the same.

 Well versed in contemporary art, design, food, and wine, Sacha is also an enthusiastic walking urban explorer and downtown Los Angeles booster.

 As an artist, Sacha extracts found images, primarily from magazines and books, and places them in a new context, manipulating tone and intention, creating a new reality.
 She does so using self imposed restrictions, which is in part a nod to her training and work as a designer in which she concentrates on problem solving for the specific needs of clients.
 Restrictions become opportunities for new creations.

-Sacha is a Masters of Arts, Art Business candidate at Claremont Graduate University, Sotheby's Institute of Art / Drucker School of Management (expected graduation 2018).
+Sacha is a Masters of Art, Art Business candidate at Sotheby's Institute of Art / Drucker School of Management, Claremont Graduate University (expected graduation 2018).
 She holds a Bachelor of Arts degree in Visual Communication from San Francisco State University (2008).
 Sacha was born in Hollywood, California and her childhood years were spent in both Northern and Southern California, Alaska, and Utah.

 When I turn the pages of a magazine or book and come across images or compositions which strike me as especially arresting, my impulse is to extract the elements and place them in a new context.
 I want to manipulate the tone and intention, creating a new reality.
 This is how each artwork begins.